cescoffier/techio-playground-http-api-with-vertx/markdowns/1-intro.md

 * how to create a HTTP server
 * how to produce JSON responses
 * how to get parameters
-* what's a event loop
+* what's an event loop

-It's going to take 10-15 minutes to complete, so better start now!
+It's going to take 10 minutes to complete, so better start now!

 ## What's Vert.x